 PMP Co-Founders Gina Vensel and Elizabeth Sheldon are passionate entrepreneurs dedicated to ending the stigma around plant medicine.
-They met as publishers of a pro-cannabis lifestyle publication they built in their hometown communities in PA and MD, and with a shared vision founded a boutique agency specializing in plant medicine marketing, education, and advocacy.
+They met as publishers of a pro-cannabis lifestyle publication they built in their hometown communities in Pennsylvania and Maryland, and with a shared vision founded a boutique media company specializing in plant medicine marketing, education, and advocacy.

 As marketing veterans, each with 18+ years of experience building digital, social, and brand marketing campaigns, PMP's Co-Founders mastered navigating the highly nuanced and heavily regulated marketing landscape for cannabis and plant medicine companies.

 It is PMP's mission to provide safe compliant marketing expertise for cannabis and psychedelic brands and organizations.
 Along with team members and industry partners across the country, PMP has the knowledge and skills to develop creative marketing campaigns and advertising opportunities for brands in the plant medicine space.

 With the need for entheogen education on the rise, PMP provides weekly content on "The Vine: A Plant Media Project Podcast" available on all podcast platforms, writes content on The Vine Blog, and produces virtual and in-person events for the community.